-2021 AIP Design
+2022 AIP Design

 Our compensation committee also approves the design of our AIP, the company performance goals and the associated reward opportunities.
-They set pre-determined goals at the start of each performance year and then track actual performance against these goals with a final assessment at the end of the annual performance year.
+Based on a thorough review of short-term achievement opportunities that align with long-term value creation for all of our stakeholders, they set pre-determined goals at the start of each performance year and then track actual performance against these goals with a final assessment at the end of the annual performance year.
 Our company performance goals are consistent throughout the organization to ensure there is full alignment and clarity on the critical goals for the Company.
 In addition, we believe that, as leaders of the Company, it is critical for our executive officers to work collectively as a unified team in order to optimize opportunities.
 As such, their AIP is based 100% upon company performance.
-For Mr. Bodenrader, consistent with other Vice President roles, there is an individual element with a 25% weighting of their AIP award based on individual performance.
-The company performance multiplier ranges from 0% to 125% with a stretch upside opportunity that allows the plan to max out at 150% as follows:
+For Mr. Bodenrader, consistent with other Vice President and Senior Vice President roles, there is an individual element with a 25% weighting of their AIP award based on individual performance.
+The company performance multiplier ranges from 0% and maxes out at 150% to allow for a stretch upside opportunity as follows:

-Performance Multiplier Minimum Target Max Company 0% 100% 150%
+Performance Multiplier Minimum Target Max Company 0% 100% 150 %

-\ Vice Presidents have an additional individual element that follows a similar range
+\ Vice Presidents and Senior Vice Presidents have an additional individual element that follows a similar range